Overview

 Cold start

-On certain plans, agents can be scaled down to zero replicas.
-When a new user connects to the agent, the instance does a "cold start" to serve them.
-This can take a little longer than normal to connect to the user.
+On the Build (free) plan, production agents can be scaled down to zero replicas after all active sessions end.
+When a new user connects, the instance does a "cold start" to serve them, which adds 10 to 20 seconds before the agent joins the room.
+On paid plans (Ship and Scale), production agents stay warm.
 For more info, see the Quotas and limits guide.